jasonmimick/learn-mongodb/airports/README.md

 using geographical data with MongoDB.
-It consists of a dataset of airports & train stations along with a simple web-app leveraging Google Maps to interactively mark the transit stations depending on what area viewable on the map.
+It consists of a dataset of airports & train stations along with a simple web-app leveraging Google Maps to interactively mark the transit stations depending on what area is viewable on the map.

-This README is meant as a tutorial, walking through the installation, components and data structures required to leverage basic geographical data within MongoDB.
+This README is meant as a tutorial, walking through the installation, components, data structures, and logic required to leverage basic geographical data within MongoDB.

 ## Requirements

-Python 2.7+ & pymongo
+-Python 2.7+
+-pymongo
-Local MongoDB
+-Local MongoDB
-Your Google Maps API key
+-Your Google Maps API key

 ## Getting Started &